blasrodri/spaceship-go/src/io-pipe-in-depth.md

 > an `io.Writer`.

-Sometimes it can happen that we hold an `io.Reader`, but we need to call a function that expects an `io.Writer`. `Pipe` is a really good tool for acheiving it.
+Sometimes it can happen that we hold an `io.Reader`, but we need to call a function that expects an `io.Writer`. `Pipe` is a really good tool for achieving it.

 > The data is copied directly from the `io.Write` to the corresponding `io.Read`
 > (or Reads) there is no internal buffering.